2019-2020 Issue

 Alumnus Gary Thomas has spent the past 40 years assembling one of the largest-known private collections of Ford automobiles.

-Dean Wood meets Under Secretary of the Army
+Texas Engineering Dean Sharon Wood meets Under Secretary of the Army

 Feature